react4j/react4j/docs/_docs/faq.md

 ### Design

-#### Will React4j work on later versions of GWT?
+#### Will React4j work on future versions of GWT?

-React4j was designed from the ground up to be as forward compatible as possible with later versions of GWT.
-Google is currently working on J2CL (Java 2 Closure Compiler) which is a modern take on a java-to-javascript transpiler that targets a Closure Compiler annotated javascript output.
-This promises a modern take on the story with a even more advanced optimizing compiler working in the background.
+React4j was designed from the ground up to be as forward compatible as possible with future versions of GWT.
+Google is currently working on J2CL (Java 2 Closure Compiler) which is a modern take on a java-to-javascript transpiler that emits Closure Compiler annotated javascript as output.
+This promises a modern take on the story with an even more advanced optimizing compiler working in the background.

-React4j aims to target J2CL this as early as possible, maintaining compatibility with GWT2.x for as long as possible and likely targeting GWT 3.x into the future.
-The library does this by using jsinterop everywhere and [elemental2](https://github.com/google/elemental2) to interact with the browser.
+React4j aims to target J2CL as early as possible while maintaining compatibility with GWT2.x for as long as possible and likely targeting GWT 3.x into the future.
+The library does this by using jsinterop and [elemental2](https://github.com/google/elemental2) to interact with the browser.

 #### Where is the equivalent of React's stateless function components?